-How to improve my CAT Mock Percentile?
+How to Improve My CAT Mock Percentile?

-Updated on 12th June 2023 | 1:27 pm | #ImproveCATMock
+Updated on 27th June 2024 | 1:27 pm | #ImproveCATMockPercentile

 Mock tests are an important part of your CAT preparation strategy.
 While they help you practice for the actual CAT exam, they also help track your progress, identify topics you need to work on and familiarize you with the exam pattern and syllabus.
 Thus, owing to the emphasis put on attempting mocks, it can be rather demotivating to notice your CAT mock scores constantly fluctuate.
 However, a decreasing score in mocks can be taken as a sign to adapt and modify the exam strategy.